marcwright/oop-essentials-workshop/objects-and-classes-lesson/README.md

 > **Knowledge Check**: What would the file name be?
 It should be `HumanKind.java`.

 We must create it in a directory that mimics the package name, i.e., `src/com/generalassembly/oop/intro/HumanKind.java`.
+Also note that class names in Java are case-sensitive.
+Finally, in Java your public class name and the file it is in must match exactly.
+For example, if you create a file named `humankind.java` then the class would be declared as `public class humankind`.
+Since the filename is `HumanKind.java` the class will also be declared to match exactly as `public class HumanKind`.

 ```java
 package com.generalassembly.oop.intro;